stjosh/auto_groups/README.md

 ## Usage

 * Install and enable the App
-* Go to "Admin -> Additional Settings" to configure the Auto Groups, Override Groups and further behavior.
+* Go to "Settings > Administration > Additional settings" to configure the Auto Groups, Override Groups and further behavior.

 Note that this app prevents group deletions for groups referenced as Auto Groups or Override Groups.